openstack/nova/doc/source/admin/configuration/schedulers.rst

 represented in placement as resource providers, they can be added to a placement aggregate as well.
-For example, get the uuid of the compute node using :command:`openstack hypervisor list` and add it to an aggregate in placement using :command:`openstack placement aggregate set`.
+For example, get the uuid of the compute node using :command:`openstack hypervisor list` and add it to an aggregate in placement using :command:`openstack resource provider aggregate set`.

 .. code-block:: console